jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 ```
 > Note: The CUDA Version displayed isn't there isn't necessarily the version you have.
 It's the highest version that your driver can support.

+##### Windows

+To check your driver version on Windows you can also go to GEForce Experience and click on "Drivers".

 #### CUDA version